 - Only your system and hardware are evaluated.

 Understanding the INET_E_RESOURCE_NOT_FOUND Error

 This error blocks users from reaching Internet pages when using the browser.
 INET_E_RESOURCE_NOT_FOUND error frequently happens for Microsoft Edge Users.
-Nevertheless, Google Chrome and Firefox users can sometimes run into the same issue too.
-One thing you need to remember, this error is not due to a single issue but a cumulative update error by Microsoft.
+Nevertheless, Google Chrome and Firefox users can also face the same issue.
+One thing you need to remember, this error is not due to a single problem but a cumulative update error by Microsoft.

 Reasons Why You May Experience “INET_E_RESOURCE_NOT_FOUND” Error

 INET_E_RESOURCE_NOT_FOUND is an issue that is related to a temporary DNS error.
-You’ll need to manually fix this error in case automatic solutions won’t solve the problem.
-Usually, this error comes with some brief explanation including:
+You’ll need to manually fix this error if automated solutions don’t solve the problem.
+Usually, this error comes with some brief explanation, including:

 - “The connection to the DNS server timed out.”

 - “The DNS server might be having problems.”

 While some errors will typically go away on their own, some users may be unable to fix this by simply rebooting their computers.
 In that case, you can follow the steps shared below to try to improve your Microsoft Edge manually.

 Method 1 – Disable the TCP Fast Open feature on Edge